Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 1

 This is due to the float point math problem.
 Since the floating point numbers are encoded in binary format, the addition operations on them lead to rounding errors.
-Hence, the comparison of floating points doesn't give expected results.
+Hence, the comparison of floating points doesn’t give expected results.
 You can find more details about the explanation here [0.30000000000000004.com/](https://0.30000000000000004.com/)

 ------------------------------------------------------------------------